folio-org/mod-graphql/README.md

 config.vm.synced_folder "/local/path/to/mod-graphql", "/mod-graphql"
 ```

+You'll need to restart your VM for this to take effect if it was already running.
 Now when you run `vagrant ssh` to ssh into the VM, you can access the checkout at `/mod-graphql`.

 ### Registering with Okapi